- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 selection using the Shadow network simulator.

-- Safely Measuring Tor [pdf] [BibTeX]
+- Safely Measuring Tor [paper] [BibTeX]

 Rob Jansen and Aaron Johnson